kalininalab/DataSAIL/docs/workflow/clustering.rst

 The following table shows an overview over the different input types and which clustering algorithms are available.
 The ability to cluster "other" data (such as Ferrari cars) is a side effect of the implementation.
-It is listed in the table despite there is no clustering algorithm for this.
+It is listed in the table despite there is no dedicated clustering algorithm for this.
 Therefore, the only way to determine similarities or distances of entities of "other" input type is to provide them as a matrix in a file and then apply additional clustering based on these matrices.

 .. list-table:: Input molecule types and their available clustering algorithms
     :widths: 25 20 15 15 15 15 15